rizac/stream2segment/README.md

 ## Installation

-This program has been installed and tested on Ubuntu 14+ and macOS (El Capitan and Sierra)
+This program has been installed and tested on Ubuntu 14+ and macOS (El Capitan and Sierra). *Please note that the database software installation is not covered here.
+If you plan saving data to a local database, you will need also `sqlite3` or `postgres` (depending on your database choice) installed on your computer.*

 ### Prerequisites